zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 love", the thirst for lust... (abbreviated) the thirst for Dhamma.
-"With the surrender of thirsting, it is called Nibbana like this": "With the surrender of thirsting, calm, cessation, and cessation, it is called, said, told, talked, explained, explained like this Speak as Nibbana.”
+"With the surrender of thirsting, it is called Nibbana like this": "With the surrender of thirsting, calm, cessation, and cessation, it is called, said, told, talked, explained, explained like this Speak as Nibbana."
 To give up with thirst is called Nibbana like this.

 Because of that, the Lord said: